rinq/websocket/README.md

 > *`void`* [**`session.execute`**](#session.execute) `(namespace, command, payload)`

-Sends an *Overpass* command, for which no response is expected.
+Sends a *Rinq* command, for which no response is expected.

 Both `namespace` and `command` are strings used to dispatch the command to the appropriate server.
 The `payload` can be any [JSON] serializable value.